 Adult patients with moderate to severe osteoarthritis in need of assessment for primary hip or knee arthroplasty (joint replacement).

 Referrals are faxed to the MSK CIAC Central Intake Office at 1-888-556-0966.
-Please use the MSK CIAC Hip and Knee Referral form.
+Please use the MSK CIAC Hip and Knee Referral Form.
 This document opens as a PDF.
 This is the only referral form accepted.

 A copy of the patient's cumulative medical history and current medication list is required at the time of referral.